qnn/configs/README.md

 Automatically clone (update if exist) template to each site.
 No files changed.

-    bash deploy.sh
+    bash deploy.sh --no-quiet

 ## Build

 Build Jekyll sites with config file from ``configs`` directory.
 Must define which sites to build in ``TODO`` file.
 To build all, simply execute this command first: ``cp WEBSITES TODO`` .
+This script may ask you how many sites to build concurrently.

     bash build.sh